tkhq/qos/src/qos_bridge/README.md

 QOS Host Bridge bridges TCP traffic from the host to the enclave's application by establishing a TCP → VSOCK connection.
 It fetches the enclave's manifest via qos_host and constructs the host-side bridge according to the configuration specified by the manifest.
 The enclave independently constructs the corresponding VSOCK → TCP half from the same manifest, completing the full bridge.

+## Manifest Lifecycle

+The deployer must ensure that each enclave and all associated host services are bound to a single approved manifest.
+This binding must remain unchanged for the workload's lifetime.
+A different approved manifest requires a new enclave and new host services.

 ## Local Dev

 To use on local, separate ports are required since we cannot bind the two sides of the bridge on the same port.